I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wmistr/ns-wmistr-_wnode_header.md

 WMI uses the value of this flag to prioritize its requests for the event data.

 #### WNODE_FLAG_USE_TIMESTAMP

 The system logger should not modify the value of <b>TimeStamp</b> set by the driver.

+An NT driver might also set <b>Flags</b> to one or more of the following values for event blocks to be written to a system log file:

 #### WNODE_FLAG_LOG_WNODE